FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 SKU** or you can also use a Fabric trial capacity.
 The screenshot above shows a Fabric trial shown by the code **[FT1]**.
-If you do not see a Fabric-enabled capacity in the capacities list, you must acquire one before continuing.
-If you are using a Fabric trial account, note that will make it more difficult (but not impossible) to test deployment using a service principal.
+If you do not see a Fabric-enabled capacity in the capacities list, you must acquire one before continuing with the setup of this application.

+> If you are using a Fabric trial account, this makes it more difficult (but not impossible) to test deployment workflows using a service principal.
+That's because you cannot grant trial capacity permissions to a service principal.
+You can only execute Fabric the REST API cals to assign a workspace to a Fabric trial capacity using a user identity.

 Once you determine which capacity you want to use, copy its ID value into the **FabricCapcityId** constant value in **AppSettings.cs**.